-- a) Before Applying: Applicants may register on the Communities in Charge website through the Incentive Processing Center (IPC), the online application portal for Communities in Charge, prior to the application window opening. - b) During Application Window: Applicants have from 11/14/2024 to 01/31/2025 to submit their application materials.
+- a) Before Applying: Applicants may register on the Communities in Charge website through the Incentive Processing Center (IPC), the online application portal for Communities in Charge, prior to the application window opening. - b) During Application Window: Applicants have from August 5, 2025 to November 20, 2025 to submit their application materials.
 Application materials consist of, but are not limited to: - i) Site Verification Form with precise location of Project Site, including the installation address, city, state, zip code, parcel number (if applicable), and latitude/longitude (if applicable). - ii) The number and type of eligible Level 2 Charging Ports requested and whether construction has begun.
-In the event that the equipment of choice is in the process of becoming eligible please select the equipment proxy ("TBD Make," "TBD Model," "Single" or "Dual") during the application window, but a final make and model must be selected from the Eligible Equipment List prior to receiving a Notice of Final Award. - iii) Community Connections documentation (if applicable) - iv) Letters of support (if applicable).
+In the event that the equipment of choice is in the process of becoming eligible please select the equipment proxy ("TBD Make," "TBD Model," "Single" or "Dual") during the application window, but a final make and model must be selected from the Eligible Equipment List prior to receiving a Notice of Final Award. - iii) Attestation form for walkable distance and accessibility to residents completed by the owner or authorized representative of a multi-family housing site with 1/8 of a mile (applicable only to multi-family housing related sites). - iv) Community Connections documentation (if applicable) - v) Letters of support (if applicable).
 Letters of support must include a point of contact to be verified by CALSTART and information sufficient for verification of CBO status.
 CALSTART may follow up and verify letters of support at any time.